JUSTICE SOCIETY OF AMERICA

 From 1943 to 1946 Batman and Robin appeared in both daily and Sunday newspaper comic strips (each with separate continuities) from the McClure Syndicate (which also released the Superman newspaper strip).
 Although most of the strip was not part of the same continuity as the comic books (a number of the newspaper stories were rewritten from existing comic book tales), the newspaper comic was written by the same writers as the comic book (Bill Finger, Al Schwartz, and Don Cameron) and drawn by the same artists (Jack Burnley on most of the Sunday strip and Bob Kane on the daily, the last major body of work that Kane actually drew himself), so it's very much in the same vein.
 DC and Kitchen Sink Press reprinted the entire series in several volumes in 1990-1991.
 All are beautifully packaged, with lovely covers by artist Pete Poplaski in the style of Dick Sprang, excellent reproduction, and thorough historical notes by uber-Batfan Joe Desris.

 • Batman: The Sunday Classics 1943-1946 reprints all of the Sunday strips from November 7, 1943 to October 7, 1946.
 It also has biographies of the principal Batman creators and an overview of subsequent Batman newspaper strips.
-It is in print through DC's backlist (ISBN 0-87816-148-1, STAR 08524D, $19.95).
-It was also released in a slipcased hardcover volume, now out of print, but still easy to find.
+It was also released in a slipcased hardcover volume, now out of print, but reprinted again by Sterling in 2007.
 As with the dailies collection, it's the same material as the softcover edition.

 Batman on Radio

-Although efforts to get Batman his own radio series during the '40s failed, Batman and Robin were regular guest stars on Superman's radio series beginning in 1945, usually played by Matt Crowley and Ronald Liss.
-A number of Superman's radio adventures, some with Batman and Robin, are commercially available (or download them here).
+Although efforts to get Batman his own radio series during the forties failed, Batman and Robin were regular guest stars on the Adventures of Superman radio series beginning in 1945, usually played by Matt Crowley and Ronald Liss.
+A number of Superman's radio adventures, some with Batman and Robin, were offered commercially in the 1990s:

 • Superman with Batman & Robin on Radio.
 27 episodes from fall 1945.
-Despite what the package says, this does not include the first teaming of Superman and Batman, recordings of which apparently do not survive in their entirety; rather, it's their second major team-up.
+Despite what the package says, this does not include the first teaming of Superman and Batman, complete recordings of which apparently do not survive; rather, it's their second major team-up.
 Batman and Robin actually figure only in the first half of this collection, helping Superman to acquit Lois Lane of murder charges.
 The second half is the lead-in to Superman's battle with the Atom Man, which is on the third set.
-Six hours on four cassettes (ISBN 1-57019-086-0) or five CDs.
+Six hours on four cassettes (ISBN 1-57019-086-0) or five CDs plus another booklet by Anthony Tollin that presents a brief history of the radio show, Batman and Robin's appearances on it (including a description of their initial March 1945 appearance), and the abortive 1943 pilot for a Batman series.
+(Some of the material in the booklet is similar to the booklet in the first set, although each booklet is somewhat different.)

-• Superman with Batman & Robin on Radio is a mammoth collection of the episodes from about half of 1947, including seven storylines.
+• Superman with Batman & Robin on Radio is a mammoth collection of the episodes from about half of 1947, including seven major storylines.
 Batman and Robin play a role in only two, but don't let that dissuade you.
-On 20 audio cassettes (ISBN 1-57019-238-3).
+On 20 audio cassettes (ISBN 1-57019-238-3) plus a booklet by Anthony Tollin with episode credits and synopses.
 Highly recommended.

-• Batman's Great Mysteries, a 1948 storyline, was also released on cassette and CD by Radio Original on two cassettes or three CDs.
+• Batman's Great Mystery, a 1948 radio storyline of the same name, was also released on cassette and CD by Radio Original on two cassettes or three CDs.
+Not one of the stronger radio serials, but still good fun.

 Batman Serials